totogot/Logo_Detection/README.md

 The main.ipynb contains the run code, with accompanying commentary, while the sma package contains helper functions and wrappers.

+This project makes use of the YOLO model architecture (using the Python implementation Ultralytics' YOLOv5 repo: https://github.com/ultralytics/yolov5).
+While this repor provides commentary and examples, for full YOLO documentation, I recommend viewing Ultralytics' GitHub.

-This repo was used to train a Faster RCNN model using a custom tagged dataset of images featuring the Petronas company logo, before using the model to nfer the presence of the logo in a video of Formula 1 racing.
+The model is custom trained using a manually tagged dataset of images featuring the Petronas company logo, before using the model to infer the presence of the logo in a video of Formula 1 racing.
 The intention is to see how often the logo appears in the frames, and how much screen space the logo takes up.

 ## Initial setup